alnmonkey/ghostddit-extension/ARCHITECTURE.md

 ## Why the background worker exists

-Reddit's API responses are not available to a page-context fetch on reddit.com without running into CORS restrictions.
-The background service worker is the privileged context that can perform those requests and return the result to the content script through chrome.runtime.sendMessage.
+Reddit's `api.reddit.com` responses are not available to a page-context fetch on reddit.com without running into CORS restrictions, so post/comment search and subreddit icon lookups go through the background service worker, which is the privileged context that can perform those requests and return the result to the content script through chrome.runtime.sendMessage.

 The same pattern is used for GitHub release checks for consistency.

+Two flows are the exception and call `www.reddit.com` straight from the content script instead: comment-search pagination (content/09-comments.js `fetchCommentsPage`) and voting (content/04-messaging.js `shredditGraphql`).
+Both run on reddit.com's own origin, so there's no CORS boundary to cross, and both need the browser's real, cookie-backed Reddit session rather than the extension's own context — voting in particular must go out under the user's own logged-in session, not the background worker's.

 ## Message contract

-The content script never calls the network directly.
-It sends messages to the background worker and waits for a response.
+Most background work goes through explicit messages from the content script to the background worker, which waits and responds.

 | Message type                     | Sender           | Background handler             | Response shape            |
 | -------------------------------- | ---------------- | ------------------------------ | ------------------------- |
 | `GHOSTDDIT_FETCH_POSTS`          | `content script` | `background/reddit-api.js`     | `{ ok, posts, after }`    |
 | `GHOSTDDIT_FETCH_SUBREDDIT_ICON` | `content script` | `background/reddit-api.js`     | `{ ok, subreddit, icon }` |
 | `GHOSTDDIT_CHECK_UPDATE_NOW`     | `popup.js`       | `background/update-checker.js` | `{ ok, info }`            |

+Voting does not go through this message contract — see "Why the background worker exists" above.

 Each handler keeps the message channel open with return true when it needs to send a delayed response.